EcommerceMart/ecommercemart.github.io/_posts/2025-05-04-top-taobao-agents-2025-comparison-guide.md

 <!-- ### 6.
 CNShopper

 #### Overview
-Cssbuy is another flexible Taobao agent that balances low fees with high-speed services.
-It offers multi-currency payments and a generous storage window. **Link:** [https://cnshopper.com](https://cnshopper.com/).
+CNShopper is a cross-border shopping agent launched in 2024, based in Chengdu, China.
+It enables users to purchase goods from Taobao, 1688, and Weidian, with services spanning from warehousing to international delivery. **Link:** [https://cnshopper.com](https://cnshopper.com/).

 #### Pros
 - Transparent pricing